Tokyo, 20 March 1995, morning rush-hour.

 Aum Shinrikyo is designated as a terrorist organisation in the US and many other countries, but Aleph and Hikari no Wa are both legal in Japan, albeit designated as "dangerous religions" subject to heightened surveillance.

 Some estimates say they have 1,500 followers between them, with reports the number is slowly growing.

-A few human rights advocates have defended those members who have not been found guilty of crimes, saying they were unaware of plans to attack the Tokyo subway.
+A few human rights advocates in Japan have defended Aum cultists who have not been found guilty of crimes, saying they were unaware of plans to attack the Tokyo subway.

-But members face little prospect of receiving social or official acceptance, despite attempts to distance themselves from the events of 21 years ago.
+But members have little prospect of social or official acceptance, despite attempts to distance themselves from the events of more than two decades ago.